javaee/jms-spec/jms2.0/demos/JMS20Demo/README.txt

 How to get this project
 -----------------------

-This folder be be checked out from the jms-spec.java.net source code repository at https://svn.java.net/svn/jms-spec~repository/jms2.0/demos/JMS20Demo (Use your java.net user name and password.
+This folder may be checked out from the jms-spec.java.net source code repository at https://svn.java.net/svn/jms-spec~repository/jms2.0/demos/JMS20Demo (Use your java.net user name and password.
 You need to be a member of the jms-spec.java.net project.)